safeyz93/meme-design/README.md

-# template meme no lisence
+# template meme no license

 Change hyperlink with yours, and you can change or add your image link too on `assets` folder